Burkina Faso Resident Representative Site

 Dans un entretien avec le Bulletin du FMI en ligne, Mme Antoinette Sayeh, directrice du Département Afrique, a expliqué que depuis quelques années, l’Afrique a fait preuve d’une plus grande ouverture à l’initiative privée.
 Comme par ailleurs le climat des affaires est devenu plus attrayant, les investissements étrangers sont restés abondants.

 Burkina Faso and The IMF

-Burkina Faso: Staff Report for 2014 Article IV Consultation, First Review Under the Three-Year Arrangement Under the Extended Credit Facility, and Request for Waiver and Modification of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Burkina Faso
+Burkina Faso: Second and Third Reviews Under the Extended Credit Facility Arrangement, and Request for Augmentation of Access and Modification of Performance Criteria-Press Release; Staff Report; and Statement by the Executive Director for Burkina Faso

 Regional Economic Outlook for Sub-Saharan Africa

 Growth in sub-Saharan Africa has weakened after more than a decade of solid growth, although this overall outlook masks considerable variation across the region.
 Some countries have been negatively affected by falling prices of their main commodity exports.
 Oil-exporting countries, including Nigeria and Angola, have been hit hard by falling revenues and the resulting fiscal adjustments, while middle-income countries such as Ghana, South Africa, and Zambia are also facing unfavorable conditions.
 This October 2015 report discusses the fiscal and monetary policy adjustments necessary for these countries to adapt to the new environment.
 Chapter 2 looks at competitiveness in the region, analyzing the substantial trade integration that accompanied the recent period of high growth, and policy actions to nurture new sources of growth.
 Chapter 3 looks at the implications for the region of persistently high income and gender inequality and ways to reduce them.